 Department of Biostatistics and Computational Biology

-The Department offers masters and doctoral degrees and has an active postdoctoral program supported by research and training grants.
-We have strong collaborative relationships with Anesthesiology, Biomedical Genetics, the Cancer Center, Cardiology, Environmental Medicine, Microbiology and Immunology, Neurology, Orthopedics, Pediatrics, Psychiatry, Public Health Sciences and many other departments, centers and units throughout the School.
-We are also an important contributor to the Clinical and Translational Science Institute of the University of Rochester.
+The Department offers masters and doctoral degrees and has an active postdoctoral program supported by research and and a NIEHS training grant.
+We have strong collaborative relationships with Anesthesiology, Biomedical Genetics, Cardiology, Center for Heath and Technology, Clinical and Cardiovascular Research Center, Environmental Medicine, Microbiology and Immunology, Neurology, Orthopedics, Pediatrics, Psychiatry, Public Health Sciences, the Wilmot Cancer Institute, and many other departments, centers and units throughout the School.
+We are also an important contributor to the University of Rochester Clinical & Translational Science Institute.

 Robert Strawderman, ScD